 The pregnancy centers are a symptom of a war on reproductive rights that has been waged through legal action in cities and states across the country and protests against and attacks on abortion providers and reproductive health care centers.
 There are three times as many CPCs as there are clinics that provide abortions.
 These clinics even receive federal funding, some $30 million in federal funding from 2001 to 2006.

-In the NIFLA vs. Becerra decision, the Supreme Court contradicted its own earlier ruling.
-Almost 30 years ago, the Supreme Court upheld a law requiring abortion providers to provide alternative information, including about adoption, to women seeking abortion.
-At this moment, 20 states also require abortion providers to provide medically inaccurate information to abortion seekers.
+Almost 30 years ago, the Supreme Court ruled against abortion providers, requiring them to provide alternative information, including about adoption, to women seeking abortion.
+At this moment, states also require abortion providers to provide medically inaccurate information to abortion seekers.
 The U.S. government maintains a double standard for abortion providers and for those who would undermine reproductive rights.

 Abortion is not a divisive issue, nor is it a moral issue.
 In fact, it is a health issue.
 It is an issue of access to a full range of reproductive healthcare that demonstrably improves maternal health, infant health and the welfare of the population.
 The United States, considering its vast resources and wealth, is reprehensibly behind on issues of reproductive healthcare.